 Studying the science and psychology behind leadership and how this is applied to improve organizations can benefit professionals in many fields.
-The career paths highlighted in this guide call for leaders with strong interpersonal, problem-solving, decision-making and communication abilities, which may be developed through case studies and coursework as part of a Master of Arts in Organizational Leadership program.
+The jobs and career paths that can be found in organizational leadership and highlighted in this career guide call for leaders with strong interpersonal, problem-solving, decision-making and communication skills, all of which may be developed through a Master of Arts in Organizational Leadership.

-Let’s take a look at some of the potential opportunities across industries for graduates of an Organizational Leadership degree program.
+Let’s take a look at some of the job possibilities, growth potential and salary expectations, according to the U.S. Bureau of Labor Statistics (BLS), in a variety of fields and industries for graduates of an MA in Organizational Leadership degree program.

 Leading diverse teams, managing talent and resolving conflict are among the topics covered in an MA in Organizational Leadership curriculum that can be applied to a variety of human resources professions.